syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 {% endhighlight %}

-In the above code, `ej.web.all.min.js` script reference has been added for demonstration purpose.
-It is not recommended to use it during deployment, as it contains all the widgets, which results in deploying large script file.
-Instead, you can use [CSG](https://csg.syncfusion.com/# "") utility to generate a custom script file with the required widgets for deployment purpose.
+In the above code, the `ej.web.all.min.js` script reference has been added for demonstration purpose.
+It is not recommended to use during deployment as it contains all the widgets, which result in deploying large script file.
+Instead, you can use the [CSG](https://csg.syncfusion.com/# "") utility to generate a custom script file with required widgets for deployment purpose.

 ## Initialize and configure the control

-Add necessary HTML elements and CSS style to render ReportViewer and set the desired `reportPath` and `reportServiceUrl` properties to ReportViewer.
+Add necessary HTML elements and CSS style to render the ReportViewer and set the desired `reportPath` and `reportServiceUrl` properties to the ReportViewer.

 <table>
 <tr>